Skip to main content

 Graduates have secured faculty positions at institutions such as Duke University, Boston University, and Pennsylvania State University.
 Others have begun non-academic careers at leading organizations such as Bristol-Myers Squibb, National Center for Science Education, and the U.S. Department of Defense.

-Additional information on the graduate program is available from the Department of Human Evolutionary Biology and requirements for the degree are detailed in Policies
+Additional information on the graduate program is available from the Department of Human Evolutionary Biology, and requirements for the degree are detailed in Policies

 Admissions Requirements

-Please review admissions requirements and other information before applying.
+Please review the admissions requirements and other information before applying.
 You can find degree program-specific admissions requirements below and access additional guidance on applying from the Department of Human Evolutionary Biology.

 Academic Background